rasheqrahman/eb_linkedin/README.md

 Once you've update the api_key and api_secret you can run the file -> linkedin.authorization.rb in a command line program like Mac OSX Terminal.

 When the file runs, you'll be prompted to copy a custom URL into your browser.
-This URL will take you to the LinkedIn OAuth tool where you'll enter your Linkedin username/password.
+This URL will take you to the LinkedIn OAuth tool where you'll enter your LinkedIn username/password.
 Once authenticated, you'll be given a numeric code (pin number) to enter in the command line, this will return a set of four variables which you should cut and paste into the top of the config.yml file.
 These variables are:

 ``` ruby
 api_key: